launchbotapp/editor/README.md

-Another Rich Text Editor
+📝 Another Rich Text Editor
 ===

 ![demo](support/assets/demo-colors.gif)

-Just a simple, everyday themable rich-ish text editor for React.
+Just a simple, themable, rich-ish text editor for React.
 Can it do everything?
-No. But it can do more than nothing and is super easy to use.
-ARTE is written in Typescript and built on top of [Prosemirror](https://prosemirror.net).
+Nope.
+But it can do more than nothing and is super easy to use.

+* ⌨️ Written in Typescript
+* 🛠️ Built on top of [Prosemirror](https://prosemirror.net)
+* 🙏 ouldn't have been built without [rich-markdown-editor](https://github.com/outline/rich-markdown-editor) and [tiptap](https://github.com/scrumpy/tiptap).

 > ⚠️ If you are looking for something more powerful (i.e. inline images, custom view components, embeds), look elsewhere.
 While we may add these features over time, ARTE isn't there today.
 Check out [Remirror](https://github.com/remirror/remirror), or try building something from scratch using Prosemirror.